abs51295/ossprojects-wiki/Home.md

 **We are only accepting 22-25 proposals.**

-There is a lot of interest to work on the Projects.
-Please remember, even if you are not accepted, anyone can contribute to these projects.
-They will help many people in need.
+There is a lot of student interest to work on these projects.
+Please remember, even if you are not accepted as a GSoC student, **anyone** can contribute to these projects.
+There are many people in need who will be helped with the release of these apps.